-The cheapest rooms get the beachfront location with the more upmarket options built on the hillside behind – giving them uninterrupted views north towards Koh Kham and across the length of Suan Yai beach.
+The cheapest rooms get the beachfront location with the more upmarket options built on the hillside behind – giving them uninterrupted views north towards Koh Kham and across the length of Suan Yai beach, Koh Mak.
 Some of the rooms are built around a man made salt water lagoon that houses numerous fish and is often mistake for a swimming pool by new guests.

 The pool however, is near the pier and comes complete with a small waterslide and ornate fountains.
 The pier itself must be one of the most photographed in Thailand.
 Simply amazing views along it looking out to sea and it is a great place to sun yourself or fish.
 There’s a small cocktail bar at the end with a sunset Happy Hour.
 Try it even if you aren’t staying at Cococape.

 The resort provides all manner of amenities for guests eg. Coffee Shop, Pool Table, TV, Badminton Court, Volleyball Pitch, Basketball, Internet Access, Thai Massage, Boat Rental, Tour Desk, Safety Boxes and a Library.
 It’s a quiet spot so dining options are limited, but Goodtime Resort and Thaidaho Vista are only 5 minutes walk away, up the rather steep resort access road and if you can manage a 15-20 minute walk then its easy enough to head over the ridge to Ao Kao beach where there are plenty of restaurants

 Photos of Cococape Resort: